-11 Known Uses
+Known Uses

-The Adaptability Aspects architectural pattern has been used in two experiments we have developed with J2ME: a Dictionary application for a cellular phone and an album for pictures, also for small devices.
+The AdapPE architectural pattern has been used in two experiments we have developed with J2ME: a Dictionary application for a cellular phone and an album for pictures, also for small devices.
 Besides that, some parts of the patterns have already been referred to.
-An example of this is a work [10] presenting some experiments using aspects.
+An example of this is a work [9] presenting some experiments using aspects.
 One of the conclusions is that it is an interesting architecture to separate an AOP system in three parts: the base code, the aspects and the auxiliary code.
 In this structure, the aspects part functions as glue between the other two.
 Another example is the implementation of the Observer aspect using aspects proposed by Hanneman [6] which we modify here in the Context Manager module.

-12 See Also
+See Also

 - The Reflection architectural pattern [1], which provides a mechanism for changing structure and behavior of software systems dynamically, is related to our pattern.
 It is intended to make applications adaptable, that means, able to easily evolve due to requirement changes, which is also one of our requirements.
-Although it provides a lot of flexibility, it seems to increase the complexity of the system more than our solution and even to be less efficient. - Adaptive Object-Model systems represent their attributes, classes, and relationships as metadata [15].
-AOMs can be used to represent all the system structure or just what changes in the system.
-In our pattern, we took the latter approach and explored AOP as a non-invasive way to include AOMs.
-We have used AOMs in the Adaptation Data Provider module, as the provider of the adaptive behavior data because AOMs are known for their ability to represent classes, attributes, relationships, and behavior as metadata [16].
+Although it provides a lot of flexibility, it seems to increase the complexity of the system more than our solution and even to be less efficient. - Adaptive Object-Model systems represent its attributes, classes, and relationships as metadata [14].
+Although AOMs can be used to represent all the system structure, they were used in our pattern to represent just its part that should dynamically change.
+Using just AOM, the adaptation code is spread through out all the application, which does not happen in our solution; it is also harder to turn off the adaptive behavior feature and to maintain the system.

-- The PADA(Pattern for Distribution Aspects) [13], even dealing with Distribution, is also related to this work as it provides a solution to the lack of modularity and maintainability using AOP. - The Observer pattern [4] is very useful in the implementation of the Context Manager component (see Figure 4), which actually characterizes the adaptive behavior.
-Its implementation with aspects [6] is interesting as a dynamic way (using pointcuts) of identifying subject changes. - Another work [2] describes some practices incorporated to this pattern and presents the implementation of some adaptive concerns into J2ME applications using AspectJ, comparing them to pure Object-Oriented solutions using GoF patterns.
-The implementation shown there does not exactly follow this pattern and does not use Adaptive Object-Models.
-Instead of that, it uses a less flexible approach for obtaining dynamic data for adaptations.
+- The PADA(Pattern for Distribution Aspects) [12], even dealing with Distribution, is also related to this work as it provides a solution to the lack of modularity and maintainability using AOP. - The Observer pattern [4] is very useful in the implementation of the Context Manager component (see Figure 4), which actually characterizes the adaptive behavior.
+Its implementation with aspects [6] is interesting as a dynamic way (using pointcuts) of identifying subject changes. - Another work [2] describes some practices incorporated to this pattern and presents the implementation of some adaptive concerns into J2ME applications using AspectJ.
+The implementation shown there does not follow this pattern and does not use Adaptive Object-Models yet.

-13 Acknowledgments
+Acknowledgments

 We would like to give special thanks to Paulo Masiero, our shepherd, for his important comments and suggestions, helping us to improve our pattern.
-Thanks to Rossana Andrade for her work s mediator and her attention, and also to Vander, for his valuable suggestions.
-Besides them, we also want to thank the conference participants for the suggestions made at the Writers' Workshop, and specially Joseph Yoder, for his comments and ideas even after the SugarLoafPLoP.
+Thanks to Rossana Andrade for her work as mediator and her attention, and also to Vander, for his valuable suggestions.